 The Latch Hawk Wireless™ is designed for retrofittable installation to existing fingerboard latches.
 The simple locking nut design means sensors can be installed within seconds, allowing for installation during routine downtime.
 The simple design means no adjustments to existing latches are required.

 The Latch Hawk Wireless™ is designed with a sophisticated wireless network allowing for minimal interference with existing components.
 The network of latch sensors send data to gateways.
-The gateway units then send this data wirelessly to a concentrator unit which is connect via Ethernet cable to a HMI display in the operators cabin.
+The gateway units then send this data to a HMI display in the operators cabin.